FJRubio67/KMSim/README.md

 # KMSim (R package)

-An R package for simulating from a (KM) estimator of a survival function, based on a sample of times to event (either for the entire sample, a subgroup, or an individual).
+An R package for simulating times to event from a (KM) estimator of a survival function, based on a sample of times to event (either for the entire sample, a subgroup, or an individual).

 To install the `KMSim` R package use: